Skip to content

 The Government has ensured that we trade only to protect the environment and in the public interest, without adverse community impacts.

-Our water trading strategy 2023-24 outlines the types of trading we may undertake across Victoria.
+Our allocation water trading strategy for 2024-25 outlines the types of trading we may undertake across Victoria.

 Allocation trade review